AnnieCollier/SingleCell/README.md

 # SingleCell
-All scripts related to 10X Genomics single cell analysis
+All scripts related to 10X Genomics single cell analysis used in Collier et al. 2022 Mostly adopted from Seurat, Monocle, CellChat, or 10X vignettes

 Use the Seurat script to process CellRanger output files.
 Use the "filtered_feature_bc_matrix" folder found in the "outs" directory of the CellRanger output.
 The Seurat script performs the following tasks on single, merged, or integrated datasets: